jerryben/automation/README.md

 ## 📜 License

-This repository is licensed under the MIT License - see the [LICENSE](/tmp/.mount_Joplin3kxc1D/resources/app.asar/LICENSE "LICENSE") file for details.
+This repository is licensed under the MIT License - see the [LICENSE](/tmp/.mount_Joplin3kxc1D/resources/app.asar/LICENSE 'LICENSE') file for details.

 ## 📧 Contact

 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/jerrybenoc) or email at jerryben@oracodeltd.com.

-* * *
+---